vietmazze/solidity-notes/compile-deploy.md

     - Before running deploy script, we need to deploy a test network (hardhat comes with local testnet)
       - hardhat node
     - This should connect to hardhat testnet and create bunch of addresses.
-    - Then to run the script use - or create a script in package.json
+    - Then to run the script use

     ````
       "hardhat run --network localhost scripts/deployMyContract.js"